Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 }
 ~~~~~

-Package 'Precision' provides standard values for SI units and widely adopted by existing modeling algorithms:
+Package *Precision* provides standard values for SI units and widely adopted by existing modeling algorithms:

-- Precision::Confusion() for lengths in meters
+- *Precision::Confusion()* for lengths in meters;
-- Precision::Angular() for angles in radians
+- *Precision::Angular()* for angles in radians.

-as well as definition of infinity values within sanity range of double precision:
+as well as definition of infinite values within normal range of double precision:
-- Precision::Infinite()
+- *Precision::Infinite()*
-- Precision::IsInfinite()
+- *Precision::IsInfinite()*
-- Precision::IsPositiveInfinite()
+- *Precision::IsPositiveInfinite()*
-- Precision::IsNegativeInfinite()
+- *Precision::IsNegativeInfinite()*

 ### Non-indexed iteration

 Avoid usage of iteration over non-indexed collections of objects.
-If such iteration is used, make sure that the result of the algorithm does not depend on order.
+If such iteration is used, make sure that the result of the algorithm does not depend on the order of iterated items.

-Since the order of iteration is unpredictable in this case, it frequently leads to different behavior of the application from one run to another,
-thus embarrassing the debugging process.
+Since the order of iteration is unpredictable in case of a non-indexed collection of objects, it frequently leads to different behavior of the application from one run to another, thus embarrassing the debugging process.

 It mostly concerns mapped objects for which pointers are involved in calculating the hash function.
-For example, the hash function of TopoDS_Shape involves the address of TopoDS_TShape object.
-Thus the order of the same shape in the TopTools_MapOfShape will vary in different sessions of the application.
+For example, the hash function of *TopoDS_Shape* involves the address of *TopoDS_TShape* object.
+Thus the order of the same shape in the *TopTools_MapOfShape* will vary in different sessions of the application.

 ### Do not throw in destructors

-Do not throw from within destructor.
+Do not throw from within a destructor.

 ### Assigning to reference [MANDATORY]

-Avoid possible assignments of the temporary object to a reference.
-Different behavior for different compiler of different platforms.
+Avoid the assignment of a temporary object to a reference.
+This results in a different behavior for different compilers on different platforms.

-@section OCCT_RULES_SECTION_9 Performance issues
+@section occt_coding_rules_9 Performance issues

 These rules define the ways of avoiding possible loss of performance caused by ineffective programming.

 ### Class fields alignment

-In a class, declare its fields in the decreasing order of their size for better alignment.
+Declare fields of a class in the decreasing order of their size for better alignment.
 Generally, try to reduce misaligned accesses since they impact the performance (for example, on Intel machines).

 ### Fields initialization order [MANDATORY]

 List class data members in the constructor's initialization list in the order they are declared.

 ~~~~~{.cpp}